Cybernostics/associnabox/README.md

 Cake PHP site for managing a club handling membership, meetings, forums and CMS

-ClubInABox was conceived as a slogged away as Secretary at a local primary school parents' association.
+ClubInABox was conceived as I slogged away as Secretary at a local primary school parents' association.
 There seemed to be a lot of time spent doing repetetive tasks like preparing agendas and minutes and remembering to send reminder emails to track open actions.

 We also have a facebook group and a Google Drive (which sadly doesn't permit